 Wellesley is a scenic community that has worked hard to retain its strong sense of place through stewardship of publicly owned landscapes, working relationships with private and institutional owners, native plant landscaping, and through the regulatory process.
 A critical aspect of informed stewardship is systematic identification and evaluation of areas that contribute to community character and that contain significant natural and cultural resources.
+The list that follows includes some of Wellesley's most significant and best-known cultural landscapes.
 Refer to Map 2 - Unique Features and for more information about Wellesley's Unique Historical and Cultural Resources.